 Two additional optical components are necessary to be able to view through your telescope at night: a star diagonal and an eyepiece.

-- \ The star diagonal reflects the light 90 degrees.
-Without it the viewer would be forced to look upward when viewing and this would be extremely uncomfortable. - \ The eyepiece is needed to focus and magnify the image.
+The star diagonal reflects the light 90 degrees.
+Without it the viewer would be forced to look upward when observing and this would be extremely uncomfortable.